microsoft/vstest-docs/RFCs/0019-Disable-Appdomain-While-Running-Tests.md

 ## Proposed changes

-Proposed guidelines are for customers and test adapters who wants to avoid tese issues.
+Proposed guidelines are for customers and test adapters who wants to avoid these issues.

 **Adapters**
 1. Test Adapter should honour ```<DisableAppDomain>``` setting inside RunConfiguration node of runsettings.
 Check https://github.com/Microsoft/vstest-docs/blob/master/docs/configure.md for information on this setting.
 This will ensure that adapters dont create AppDomain at all to run tests